The Limeliters: The Limeliters return

 After eight productive years, Grammer left the group to pursue a solo career as a children's artist.
 In 1990, he was replaced by another tenor, Rick Dougherty, whose wide-ranging musical background and bright stage presence brought a fresh dimension to the group.

-Gottlieb's death in 1996 saw his high baritone part taken up by a former Kingston Trio member, Bill Zorn.
+After Gottlieb's death in 1996, Bill Zorn, a former Kingston Trio member, took over his high baritone role.

-In 2003, Zorn and Dougherty left the group to join The Kingston Trio (until 2017) and in early 2004, tenor Mack Bailey and comedian baritone Andy Corwin joined the group.
+In 2003, Zorn and Dougherty left the group to join The Kingston Trio (until 2017), and in early 2004, tenor Mack Bailey and comedian baritone Andy Corwin joined the group.
 In 2006, Hassilev retired and left the band.
 Soon afterward, Gaylan Taylor joined in 2006.
 In 2012, Don Marovich joined up with the Limeliters, but in 2019 he joined the Kingston Trio.

-Glenn Yarbrough died from complications of dementia in Nashville, Tennessee on August 11, 2016, at the age of 86.
+Glenn Yarbrough died from complications of dementia in Nashville, Tennessee, on August 11, 2016, at the age of 86.